MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

     The advantage of subnet segmentation is that you can place security controls at the perimeter that controls traffic flowing in and out of the subnet, thereby restricting access to the workload resources.

 - **Identity segmentation**.
 Assign distinct roles to different identities with just-enough permissions to do their task.
-This architecture uses [Microsoft Entra ID](/entra/fundamentals/whatis) managed identities to segment access to resources.
+This architecture uses identities managed by [Microsoft Entra ID](/entra/fundamentals/whatis) to segment access to resources.

 - **Resource segmentation**.
 The application is segmented by tiers into separate scale sets, which ensures that application components aren't colocated.